 New Research Shows Retaining Eye Care Staff Will Become More Difficult

 As an employer, you have to be prepared to manage employee transitions.
-More often than not, you won't be prepare for a resignation letter, and even two weeks is frequently too little notice to find a quality replacement.
+More often than not, you won't be prepared for a resignation letter, and even a two weeks notice is rarely enough time to find a quality replacement.
 In a recent study, Gallup found that 51% of employees are actively searching for a new job or are keeping an eye out for new openings.
 This means that up to half of your current staff could be looking for their next job right now.

 This research demonstrates how important it is to retain current employees, and to plan ahead for hiring new staff.
 Here are a few ways that you can start working on both.

-Focus on Building a Desirable Company Brand and Workplace Culture
+Focus on Building an Employer Brand and Workplace Culture

 According to Glassdoor, employees are leaving their current jobs for improvements in salary, workplace culture, or to find new growth opportunities.
-If you are competitive in your offering of any of these benefits, you want to be certain everyone is aware.
-If you haven’t already, it’s time to develop a company brand, to promote all of the many reasons why your eye care organization is a great place to work.
-Developing an employment brand may seem like quite a challenge, but here are a few ways you can thoughtfully craft your employer brand.
+In Ophthalmology in particular, there aren’t enough trained, qualified staff to go around, so employers are finding themselves competing with each other for a limited talent pool.
+If you haven’t already, it’s time to develop a company brand to demonstrate all of the many reasons why your practice is a great place to work.
+Developing an employment brand may seem challenging, but here are a few ways to go about thoughtfully crafting that brand:

-Think Long-Term with Your Hiring Strategy and Always Be Looking for Talent
+Think Long-Term with Your Hiring Strategy and Always Seek Out Talent

 After nearly a decade of collecting data on eye care hiring, we've found that on average it takes at least 90 days to find a good fit for an open position.
-It’s important to post jobs before you have an urgent opening to fill.
+It’s usually important to get a head start on this timeline and to post jobs before you have an urgent opening to fill.
 It’s better to plan ahead, and posting positions year round ensures that you won't miss out an a great candidate that happens to be moving to your area for other life-related reasons.

 Keep Your Team Engaged

-Gallup also discovered that 68% of employees believe they are overqualified for their current job, meaning they have more education than what's required for the role.
+Gallup also discovered that 68% of employees believe they are overqualified for their current job, meaning they have more education, experience, or training than what's required for their current.
 Why not embrace the fact that you have a talented team?
 Challenge your team by helping them to take continuing education or certification courses.
-Give some thought to different levels of promotion you can offer to employees.
-You can also engage outside speakers to give education or motivational talks, partner with other area businesses to work on community events, offer volunteer opportunities, and provide team trainings.
-Try out a few of these ideas this month and see for yourself the positive changes in employment engagement and happiness.
+Give some thought to different levels of promotion or scales in salary you can offer your employees.
+Consider creating volunteer opportunities that give a chance for your employees to get greater satisfaction from serving their communities.
+Think about ways to provide team trainings and get the entire staff engaged on becoming a more talented, efficient, and effective group as a whole.
+Try out a few of these ideas this month and see for yourself the positive changes in employee engagement and satisfaction!